Welcome to Opera Index

 We offer you: The Opportunity to learn and share experiences with others in the fascinating world of opera while supporting young singers.

-The Opera Index Vocal Competition for 2013 was held October 8, 9, and 11 at the Lang Hall in Hunter College in New York City.
+The Opera Index Vocal Competition for 2013 was held October 8, 9, and 11 at Lang Hall in Hunter College in New York City.

 Young singers were heard during the preliminary auditions and thirty during the final audition day.
-Prizes worth $55,500 were given to sixteen young singers.
+Prizes worth $55,500 were given to fifteen young singers.
 The winners will be showcased at our three major events.

 Our Mission Statement